 When conducting only an exhaust emission test sequence, a manufacturer may elect to perform the canister preconditioning and loading method specified in sections III.D.1.8., III.D.1.9., and III.D.3.3.4., in lieu of the canister loading method specified in sections III.D.1.6.6. and III.D.3.3.6.
 Under such an election, the exceptions specified in sections III.D.1.6.4., III.D.1.6.5., and III.D.1.6.6. shall not apply.

-1.6.10.1 The Executive Officer may elect to use either canister loading method when conducting exhaust emission testing for certification confirmatory testing and in-use compliance purposes.
+1.6.10.1 The Executive Officer shalluse either canister loading method as deemed appropriate using good engineering judgement when conducting exhaust emission testing for certification confirmatory testing and in-use compliance purposes.

 A second preconditioning soak period of not less than 12 hours and not more than 36 hours shall be performed prior to the exhaust emission test.